 Rudzin says it’s easy to keep costs down when you don’t have the overhead.
 Saatva pays no commercial rent—there’s no storefront so there’s no excessive commission, store fees, or utility costs. “[In retail stores], people go in and spend $3,000 on a product.
 So much of that is going into the expenses of the store you’re buying it in,” he says.

 If Saatva wasn’t online-only, the company would need roughly 160 stores to move its volume.
 But instead, the company saves money, passes savings onto customers, and helps the environment by reducing energy along the way.
 “We don’t turn on that many heaters or air conditioners, and we have a much lower carbon footprint,” Rudzin says.
-Oh, and Saatva’s mattresses still cost $1,000 less than competitors’.
+Oh, and Saatva’s raw materials still cost $1,000 less than competitors’.

 A Saatva team will set up your mattress anywhere in the contiguous United States and parts of Canada, and you can try it for free for up to 75 days.
 That’s a lot more realistic than lying on a bed in a store and deciding whether it’s the right fit.
 Rudzin will tell you again and again, “Sleep is an activity.”
 You shouldn’t have to lie on a mattress for two minutes under harsh fluorescent light with a salesperson hovering over you and make a decision you’re stuck with for years.
 Sleep on it.
 And if you have a question, call the 24-hour concierge service anytime, day or night.

 Saatva has been profitable since its third month in business.
 How?
 For starters, the company was one of the first players in selling a high-end product online.
 “When I first started Saatva, I believe there were less than 20 billion searches a month—for all products.
 Today there’s over a 150 billion searches a month—for all products.
-As search continues to grow, the Saatva company has become a top four internet marketer in the U.S. Sealy, Simmons, Tempur-Pedic, it’s us with them.”
+As search continues to grow, the Saatva company has become a top four market in the U.S. Sealy, Tempur-Pedic, it’s us with them.”

 The proliferation of internet searches also meant Rudzin could tell the company’s story without spending advertising dollars on billboards or TV commercials.
 Instead, he could target only those people who actually wanted to buy a mattress.
 “I can go right to this place where people search for mattresses,” he says.
 Now, if you type “mattress” into a Google search, you’ll see Saatva.